Some of the links on this site are affiliate links. Read our full disclaimer here.

 Though the Gates Foundation has spent so much time and resources on helping humanity – more than any other private entity in history – the sheer power their enterprise wields has drawn the attention and fear of many.

-“Why doesn’t everyone just invest in farmland then?
+“Why doesn’t everyone just invest in farmland, then?
 Why am I just learning about this NOW?”

-Well, as with everything in life, there is always a trade-off – especially in finance.
+As with everything in life, there is always a trade-off – especially in finance.